replete/biscuitman/README.md

 }
 ```

+## Browser Support

+With browserlist, we're targeting `">= 2%, last 2 years"`.
+This project is tested with BrowserStack.
+The earliest versions tested working are:

+- Chrome/Edge/Opera: 85+ (released June 2020)
+- Firefox: 98+ (released March 2022)
+- Safari Desktop+iOS: 15.4+ (released March 2022)
+	- I couldn't easily test 15.0-15.3, 14.1 is broken though
+- Samsung Internet: 14+ (released April 2021)

+Currently if this is used in a browser that breaks interactivity (e.g. Safari 14.1, released April 2021), the site is unusable.
+It might be worth catching errors for unsupported browsers and removing the UI altogether for these extreme edge cases of users not updating their browsers.

 ## Globals
 - `biscuitman` – configuration object, must be `window.biscuitman` (`biscuitman.create(options)` for ESM version)
 - `Consent` – object for accessing consents (override: `global` in config)